Provable Anytime Ensemble Sampling Algorithms in Nonlinear Contextual Bandits: Conclusion

 \section{Conclusion}

 In this work, we studied ensemble sampling in nonlinear contextual bandit settings.
-We proposed a general framework of algorithm design for ensemble sampling in bandit problems, then discussed two realizations \texttt{GLM-ES} and \texttt{Neural-ES} for generalized linear bandit and neural bandit, respectively.
-We proved high-probability regret bound $\widetilde{\mathcal{O}}(d^{3/2} \sqrt{T} + d^{9/2})$ for \texttt{GLM-ES} and $\widetilde{\mathcal{O}}(\widetilde{d} \sqrt{T})$ for \texttt{Neural-ES}, both matching the state-of-the-art result of randomized exploration algorithms in bandit problems.
-We used synthetic bandit environments to evaluate the performance of the proposed algorithms in terms of cumulative regret and computational cost.
+We proposed a general framework of algorithm design for ensemble sampling in bandit problems, then discussed two realizations \texttt{GLM-ES} and \texttt{Neural-ES} for generalized linear bandit and neural bandit settings, respectively.
+We proved high-probability regret bound $\widetilde{\mathcal{O}}(d^{3/2} \sqrt{T} + d^{4})$ for \texttt{GLM-ES} and $\widetilde{\mathcal{O}}(\widetilde{d}^{3/2} \sqrt{T})$ for \texttt{Neural-ES}.
+To the best of our knowledge, these are the first high-probability regret bounds for ensemble sampling in nonlinear bandit settings.
+The regret bound of \texttt{GLM-ES} matches the state-of-the-art result of randomized exploration algorithms in generalized linear bandit setup.
+We used synthetic bandit environments and real-world datasets to evaluate the performance of the proposed algorithms in terms of cumulative regret and computational cost.
 The empirical results demonstrate that ensemble sampling and its anytime variants can achieve competitive cumulative regret with considerably reduced computational cost.
 Our work establishes ensemble sampling as a provable and practical algorithm framework in bandit problems.